fuzyll/defcon-vm/README.md

 * Installed FreeBSD 9.1 with default options from the i386 install media
 * Uncommented and set "PermitRootLogin" to "yes" in /etc/ssh/sshd_config with `vi`
 * Ran `/etc/rc.d/sshd restart` so I could SSH/SCP

+*NOTE: In the real CTF, each team would actually get a FreeBSD jail, rather than a VM.
+For simplicity, I've set everything up outside of a jail.
+I hope to find my documentation on jails and include it here in the future if anyone wants to set things up more authentically.
+For now, you'll just have to make do with this approximation.*

 ## Service Setup ##